-The following protocol has been optimized for transformation using Stellar Competent Cells, sold as a part of In-Fusion Snap Assembly Starter and Value Bundles and separately in several formats.
+The following protocol has been optimized for transformation using Stellar Competent Cells, sold separately in several formats.
 If you are not using Stellar Competent Cells, follow the transformation protocol provided with your cells, but you may need to dilute the In-Fusion reaction mixture prior to transformation to increase cloning efficiency (See Table 4, Troubleshooting Guide).
 We strongly recommend the use of competent cells with a transformation efficiency $\geq 1 \times 10^8$ cfu/ug.